Generating simple near-bipartite bricks: Brick Generation

 Four of the families in the above theorem are Norine-Thomas families; these are free of strictly thin edges.
 As we did in Figure~\ref{fig:double-biwheel-of-typeI}, it may be verified that if $G$ is a member of any of the remaining four families and $e$ is any strictly thin edge of~$G$ then the retract~$J$ of~$G-e$ is not near-bipartite.
 (For example, consider the graph~$G$ and edge~$e$ shown in Figure~\ref{fig:double-ladder-of-typeII}, and let $J$ be the retract of~$G-e$.
 It can be checked that $J$ has four odd cycles, $C_0, C_1, C_2$ and $C_3$, such that $C_1, C_2$ and $C_3$ are edge-disjoint with $C_0$, and furthermore, there is no single edge which belongs to all three of them.)

 For the rest of this paper, our goal is to present a complete proof of Theorem~\ref{thm:strictly-Rthin-nb-bricks}.
-This result and its proof also appear in the Ph.D. thesis of the second author \cite[Chapter 6]{koth16}.
+This result and its proof also appear in the Ph.D. thesis of the first author \cite[Chapter 6]{koth16}.

 {\bf Organization of this paper:}